bbauska/cubeit/README.md

 # cubeit
-Display photos in a cube.
+Display photos as a rotating cube.